 As a school we measure children’s progress in learning against national age related expectations.
 The class teacher continually assesses each child, looks at improvements and where further support is needed.

-Key Stage 2 staff and the SENCO liaise with our feeder school or the child’s previous school.
+Staff and the SENDCO liaise with our feeder school or the child’s previous school.

 How is the decision made about what type and how much support my child will receive?